RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 ### Regular Anonymous Mode

 In this mode, the caller can simply call the SDK API without the need for generating tokens.
-Only the callee address needs to be provided with no encryption.
+One needs the callee address and the display name of the anonymous caller.
+The callee address needs to be provided with no encryption.
+The display name can be any string that anonymous caller wants to identify with.

-Regular mode is more often used calls need to be made to well disclosed destinations (i.e., more globally available), such as: helpdesk@rbbn.com or support@rbbn.com
+Regular mode is more often used for calls that need to be made to well disclosed destinations (i.e., more globally available), such as: helpdesk@rbbn.com or support@rbbn.com

 #### Pros